 If you are unwell, it is quite possible that your past choices with regard to your diet and lifestyle have contributed to some extent.
 In all likelihood, naturopathic recommendations to improve your health will include making some changes to what you eat and how you live.
 If these are things that need to be addressed, then it is in your interests to embrace some changes.
 It will reduce your need for supplementary medicines and help you get the most out of the ones that you do take.

 So there you have it.
-Some of this might sound a little harsh but I find it is best to be honest.
+Some of this might sound a little harsh but I want to be honest with you from the start.
 If you’ve been unwell for a while, the path to good health may not be easy.
 I suspect you already know that, and that’s why you’re here.